 Catholic Social Services’ top priority is the health of clients, volunteers, and staff.
 In response to COVID-19, we are adjusting the way we serve clients and facilitate programs in order to provide the best care possible during this challenging time.
-Check out the blog for more of our latest news, and please contact us if you have any questions or concerns.
+Learn more about the impact of our COVID-19 response, check out the blog for more of our latest news, and please contact us if you have any questions or concerns.

-Catholic Social Services Main Center: Our Main Center (3710 E. 20th Avenue, Anchorage, AK 99508) will only be open to employees at this time.
-St. Francis House Food Pantry is still operating inside the Main Center as a fast track food pantry where clients can pick up a prepacked box of food.
+Catholic Social Services Main Center: Our Main Center (4600 Debarr Road, Anchorage, AK 99508) is open to employees and clients.
+St. Francis House Food Pantry is still operating at 3710 East 20th Avenue, Anchorage, AK 99508 as a mobile food pantry where clients can pick up a prepacked box of food.

 In-Home Services: In-home care and services will continue.
 If possible, we will provide our case management in home care via telephone and email.